ArvinVeiyon/WFB-ng-for-all/Home.md

-## WiFiBroadcast is an opensource digital FPV and telemetry system.
+## WFB-NG is an opensource digital FPV and telemetry system.

 ## Main features:
  - 1:1 map RTP to IEEE80211 packets for minimum latency (doesn't serialize to byte steam)